Essenceia/ITCH/README.md

 - `data_i` : mold message data, aligned on 8 bytes.

-#### Overlap
+## Overlap of mold message data

-We call an overlap when data of 2 different mold messages are transfered within a same AXI payload.
-Overlap valid only occures on the begining of a new message so `ov_valid_i` implies the start of a new mold message.
+We call an overlap when data of 2 different mold messages are transferred within a same AXI payload.
+Overlap valid only occurs on the beginning of a new message so `ov_valid_i` implies the start of a new mold message.

 - `ov_valid_i` : validity bit, new overlap mold message has been identified.